Measurements of the Birks' coefficient of GAGG:Ce using hard X-rays: Conclusion and Discussion

 \section{Conclusion and Discussion}

-The measured data from the POLAR-2 spectrometer prototype at the LARIX-A X-ray facility was tested with mono-energetic X-ray beams in the 30 to 80 keV energy range.
+A GAGG:Ce crystal used on the POLAR-2 spectrometer prototype was irradiated at the LARIX-A X-ray facility with mono-energetic X-ray beams in the 30 to 80 keV energy range.
 The measured data shows a clear drop in the pulse height around the K-edge along with a jump in the energy resolution at the same energies.
 These measurements can be explained through the effects of Birks' law.
 The value of Birks' coefficient $kB$ for GAGG:Ce was derived by comparing our measurements to simulations in which $kB$ is varied.
 Our results find that the measurements using the GAGG:Ce crystals used in the POLAR-2 prototype match best with a $kB=0.075\,\mathrm{mm/MeV}$.
 This is significantly higher than most other inorganic scintillators.
 Something which was also found in \citep{Furuno:2021cns} who report a value of $0.0065\,\mathrm{(g/mm^2)/MeV}$ or $kB=0.039\,\mathrm{mm/MeV}$ using proton and alpha irradiation data.